Installing FIREWHEEL

 ./install.sh

-This script will create necessary directories, installs and configures FIREWHEEL, and clone our default model component repositories.
+This script will create necessary directories, install and configure FIREWHEEL, and install our default model component repositories.

 The script will optionally install additional FIREWHEEL development dependencies by using either the -d